-Scientists at the Geophysical Fluid Dynamics Laboratory develop and use dynamical, numerical models and computer simulations to improve our understanding and make projections of the behavior of the atmosphere, the oceans, and climate, using state-of-the-art supercomputer and data storage resources.
-These models have become key tools to understand the physical and biogeochemical processes and the interactions amongst them that control the earth’s climate.
+Scientists at the Geophysical Fluid Dynamics Laboratory develop and use dynamical, numerical models and computer simulations to improve our understanding and make projections of the behavior of the atmosphere, the oceans, and climate, using supercomputer and data storage resources.
+These models have become key tools to understand the physical and biogeochemical processes that control the earth’s climate.

 Models are used to investigate the extent to which observed climate changes may be due to natural causes (for example, sun, volcanic activity) or may be attributable to human activities (for example, emissions of greenhouse gases and particulates, land-use).
 They support more accurate prediction of phenomena in the atmosphere, the oceans, and on land over seasonal, decadal and centennial time scales.
 Models are invaluable tools for hurricane research and prediction, seasonal forecasting, and projections of ozone depletion, drought, precipitation, sea-level rise, El Niño-La Niña cycles, global ocean circulation, and chemical transport in the atmosphere (affecting both climate and air quality).
 GFDL models have been successful in representing the observed evolution of 20th century climate from continental-to-global scales, including the dynamics of El Niño and drying in the African Sahel, and providing good seasonal predictive skill.